jihyun0118/Programming-Project-1/README.md

 > Instructions to run code:
   1. Open the .java programs on Eclipse (Coordinate.java, PairofCoordinates.java, CoordinateSolution.java)
   2. click on the Run button for CoordinateSolutions.java
-  3. Input the number of coordinate points to generate randomly (P value):
+  3. Input the number of coordinate points to generate randomly (P value).
+This should be an integer value.
-  4. Input the value of m you wish to obtain:
+  4. Input the value of m you wish to obtain.
+This should be an integer value less than the P value.
   5. Console will output the coordinate points and distance between the closest pairs of points.

 ## List of Files in Submission: